mywrap/log/readme.md

 by environment vars or can be configured at runtime with func SetGlobalLoggerConfig.

-Default logger logs to stdout, log both levels are info and debug.
+Default config logs to stdout, log both levels info and debug.
-If logging to a file, the default logger will rotate at midnight (+07:00) or when its size reaches 100MB.
+If logging to a file (set env LOG_FILE_PATH), the default config will rotate at at midnight in UTC (7AM in Vietnam) or when its size reaches 100MB.
+Old log files will be delete after 32 days

 ## Usage